Suresh-kukumati/devTinder/homework.md

 - Validate data in Signup API
 - Install bcrypt package
-- Create PasswordHash using bcrypt.hash & save the user is excrupted password
+- Create PasswordHash using bcrypt.hash & save the user is encrypted password
 - Create login API
 - Compare passwords and throw errors if email or password is invalid